oliverjamescox/100-days-of-code/r1-log.md

 ### Day 23: June 27th, Saturday

 **Today's Progress**: Started reading the data types section, reading through methods of primitives, numbers and strings

+---

+### Day 24: June 28th, Sunday

+**Today's Progress**: **PROJECT STARTED** I started work on a new repo, finalising the devops aspects I can begin to work on the front-end.
+Working with nuxt.js to offer pwa functionality right out of the box.
+Working on the project setup such as implementing purgecss, google analytics, scss handling etc. Turning in but will be reading more of javascript.info tonight